wighawag/jolly-roger/README.md

 ### install dependencies

-Note here that while you can use `pnpm i`, we recommend you follow the instruction here so you can have verythign setup with your project's name.
+Note here that while you can use `pnpm i`, we recommend you follow the instruction here so you can have everything setup with your own project's name.

 ```bash
 pnpm boot
 ```

-This will set the app name to the folder nane (and change the files to reflect that) and then call `pnpm i`
+This will set the app name to the folder nane or the name you provide (and change the files to reflect that) and then call `pnpm i`

 You can also manually set the name yourself :